 Beating the Crowds at Hokie BugFest

 Hate crowds?
 Who doesn't!
-Last year we welcomed an audience exceeding 8,400 in attendance.
+Last year we welcomed an audience exceeding 8,500 in attendance.
 For most attractions we were able to eliminate the line problem we experienced in prior years.
-In 2017 we pretty much eliminated or reduced lines altogether.
-This was done by eliminating activities that produced lines in prior years (Haunted House, Luminous Cave, Face Painting, etc.) Our most popular attraction, the Bug Zoo, produced huge lines several years ago.
-For the past four years we broke the zoo into multiple sites and the lines were pretty much calmed.
+As in the past we have eliminated activities that produced lines in prior years.
+This includes the Spider's Lair and the compressed bug zoo area.
+This year we are spreading those exhibits throughout the Commonwealth Ballroom.
+Also in the ballroom are the butterfly tents (located on the first floor last year).
 In terms of sheer mass of people at the event, our lightest period of time is in the afternoon.
 Late afternoon until closing at 5:00 pm is ideal.
 Our activities remain the same throughout the day, so coming during the hours of less attendance will not affect what you see.
 You just might see more during the less crowded hours.
-With the move to Squires and downtown we expect the event to be more spread out, thus accommodating larger crowds.
+With the reopening of the Commonwealth Ballroom in Squires this year, we are moving many of the exhbits into this location.
+This should make things less complicated in finding things.
+Again this year, we are locating some of the event on College Avenue and the Lyric Theatre.
+Some people didn't realize the event was in two places last year.
+We are planning more signage this year to point people to these locations.
 See you at the event and thank you for attending.

-For handicapped children and their families, we will be opening at 9 am with activities at the Lyric Theatre and Squires Student Center.
+For handicapped individuals and their families, we will open at 9 am with activities at the Squires Student Center.
 Hokie BugFest is designated a S.A.F.E. event for children with autism.
-S.A.F.E. rooms will open starting at 9 am at Squires and the Lyric (limited in size).
+S.A.F.E. rooms will open starting at 9 am at Squires.
 The Squires rooms will be open throughout the day for families seeking a quiet or less stimulating environment for their children.
+If you come at 9:00 am please check in at the registration desk (first and second floors) to gain access.
+The event is not open to the general public at this time.

 Area information, including other lodging, restaurants, and attractions.
 Come and enjoy!